stormAster720/PreEntrega-VelasquezGarcia/README.md

-# Simple JS interactive simulator
+# Vanilla JS e-commerce example

-This repo contains a very simple cart simulator which can be interacted by using browser promts.
+This repo contains a simple e-commerce website built using vanilla JS and simple npm packages.